The Matrix 4 finally gets a title – and a first trailer (sort of)

 That said, it’s now been 18 years since the last Matrix movie, and given Hollywood’s recent tendency to rehash well-worn properties (Indiana Jones 5, Teenage Mutant Ninja Turtles, and so on), it didn’t come as a surprise to see Warner Bros. give Wachowski the green light to take audiences back into the simulated world of The Matrix.

-What's more, its themes – AI-gone-wrong, corporate control, the rejection of groupthink – are also perhaps more pertinent today than they ever have been, so expect critics and moviegoers alike to once again lap up Resurrections’ undoubtedly existential questions of free will and the positions of power.
+Its themes, too – AI-gone-wrong, corporate control, the rejection of groupthink – are perhaps more pertinent today than they ever have been, so expect critics and moviegoers alike to once again lap up Resurrections’ undoubtedly existential questions of free will and the positions of power.